- Exercise is important for physical health and mood.

 Heart Rate Goal

 Heart rate is the standard guide for determining aerobic exercise intensity.
 It is useful for people training at aerobic intensity, or people with certain cardiac risk factors who have been set a maximum heart rate by their provider.
-You can determine your heart rate by counting your pulse, or by using a heart rate monitor.
+You can determine your heart rate by counting your pulse, or by using a heart rate monitor, such as a wearable fitness band or activity watch.
 To feel your own pulse, press the first two fingers of one hand gently down on the inside of the wrist or under the jaw on the right or left side of the front of the neck.
 You should feel a faint pounding as blood passes through the artery.
 Each pounding is a beat.

 Heart rate terms that are important for exercise are: